rjmfernandes/MicroTimestampConverter/README.md

 }
 ```

 As one can see we get now a string invalid as per our schema in comparison to what we had before which was a valid long representing the micros.

+**This issue does not happen anymore with latest versions of the connectors.
+As of 20250414.
+But the value although not a string is still truncated as 9223372036854775.**

 The reason for that is that if we transform our date in database to long we get in milliseconds:

 ```sql
 SELECT *,EXTRACT(EPOCH FROM customer_time)*1000 from customers100;